-- The brothers immediately sent Paul and Silas away by night to Beroea.
-When they arrived, they went into the Jewish synagogue. - 11 Now these were more noble than those in Thessalonica, in that they received the word with all readiness of mind, examining the Scriptures daily to see whether these things were so.
+- crying, "These who have turned the world upside down have come here also, whom Jason has received.
+These all act contrary to the decrees of Caesar, saying that there is another king, Yeshua!"
+The multitude and the rulers of the city were troubled when they heard these things.
+When they had taken security from Jason and the rest, they let them go. - The brothers immediately sent Paul and Silas away by night to Beroea.
+When they arrived, they went into the Jewish synagogue. - Thessalonica, in that they received the word with all readiness of mind, examining the Scriptures daily to see whether these things were so.
 Many of them therefore believed; also of the prominent Greek women, and not a few men.
-13 But when the Jews of Thessalonica had knowledge that the word of God was proclaimed by Paul at Beroea also, they came there likewise, agitating the multitudes.
-14 Then the brothers immediately sent out Paul to go as far as to the sea, and Silas and Timothy still stayed there.
+But when the Jews of Thessalonica had knowledge that the word of God was proclaimed by Paul at Beroea also, they came there likewise, agitating the multitudes.
+Then the brothers immediately sent out Paul to go as far as to the sea, and Silas and Timothy still stayed there.
 But those who escorted Paul brought him as far as Athens.
 Receiving a commandment to Silas and Timothy that they should come to him very quickly, they departed. - Now while Paul waited for them at Athens, his spirit was provoked within him as he saw the city full of idols.
 So he reasoned in the synagogue with the Jews and the devout persons, and in the marketplace every day with those who met him.
 Some of the Epicurean and Stoic philosophers also were conversing with him.
-Some said,
+Some said, "What does this babbler want to say?"